 From the perspective of a COO, it’s critical that your workflow:

 - Doesn’t exclude the needs of any stakeholder

 - Is easy to track and report, so you have some clear answers for the CFO or CEO.

 Now, you might not have a workflow in place at all.
-This could lead your PMs to waste their time on endless meetings or dealing with problems like double booking.
+This could lead your PMs to waste their time on endless meetings or dealing with problems like schedule conflicts.

 On the other hand, you might have a workflow in place but still experience problems.
 This means that your workflow isn’t comprehensive enough and excludes someone’s needs.